Siri voice assistant

 Meshy and matte is certainly one way to describe the design of Apple's HomePod smart speaker, which launched to a mediocre reception earlier this year.
 Rumors have circulated for several weeks that Apple is working on a newer, smaller HomePod with a price lower than the regular model's $349.

-It was claimed earlier this month by Chinese site Sina (Google Translate) that Apple is preparing to launch a $200 version of the HomePod, possibly with Beats branding, the audio company owned by Apple.
+Chinese site Sina (Google Translate) claimed earlier this month that Apple is preparing to launch a $200 version of the HomePod, possibly with Beats branding, the audio company owned by Apple.

-Since the launch and commercial success of the Amazon Echo and Google Home smart speakers, with their Alexa and Google Assistant voices, Siri has been left behind somewhat.
-Studies of the intelligence of Siri, Alexa and Google Assistant has revealed how Apple's product is often unable to compete with its younger rivals.
+Since the launch and commercial success of the Amazon Echo and Google Home smart speakers, with their Alexa and Google Assistant voices, Siri has been somewhat left behind.
+Studies of the intelligence of Siri, Alexa, and Google Assistant have revealed how Apple's product is often unable to compete with its younger rivals.

 One study, conducted by digital marketing firm Stone Temple, asked each assistant (plus Microsoft Cortana) 5,000 questions.
-Google Assistant answered 68.1 percent of the questions — giving a full and correct answer to 90.6 percent of these.
+Google Assistant answered 68.1 percent of the questions — giving a full and correct answer to 90.6 percent.
 Cortana answered 56.5 percent of questions — providing a full answer 81.9 percent of the time.

 Siri, the most established assistant, attempted to answer just 21.7 percent of questions — giving a full and correct answer just 62.2 percent of the time.
 Alexa understood just 20.7 percent of questions — but gave a full answer to 87 percent of them.